cybersnail-ui/3D-Object-Alpha/README.md

-# 3D-Object-Alpha
+# 3D-Object
-Alpha of 3D Object for WebVR
+This is a webpage for Web VR (IDM 331) using Three.js (https://threejs.org/).